solliancenet/sentinel-defender-workshop-400/day-01/lab02-azure-defender-rest-api.md

 ### Task 2: Export to Power BI

-1. Open the `Azure Defender.pbix` file
+1. Open the `/artifacts/day-01/Azure Defender.pbix` file
 2. Right-click the `Alerts` data source, select **Edit**
 3. Select the `Alerts` data source, in the ribbon, select **Advanced Editor**.
 4. Review the query.
 Repeat for all the data sources in the Power BI report.